googlearchive/gcm-playground/README.md

     // GCM sender ID
     senderId = ""

-`web/settings.json`
+`web/app/settings.json`

 You should only need to change the IP address here.
-Replace `192.168.59.103` with the IP address that `boot2docker ip` gives you.
+Replace `192.168.59.103` with the IP address that `docker-machine ls` or `boot2docker ip` gives you.

     "main": {
       "sendMessageEndpoint": "http://192.168.59.103:4260/message",
       "clientsEndpoint": "http://192.168.59.103:4260/clients",
       "socketEndpoint": "http://192.168.59.103:4260/"
     },

-#### Until go-gcm is made public.

-Until **go-gcm** is made public, you'll need to copy your `~/.ssh/id_rsa` file in `server/` folder.
-Make sure this ssh key is added in your Github profile.

 Chrome App
 -----------